DPS Alchemist Lotus 124 Ski

 Likewise, the wood core increases dampness and ensures you can focus on steering, rather than being shaken to death.

 Since the sidewalls also improve edge hold, they boost your stability even as you carve down the side of a mountain.
 The more stable skis are, the more confident skiers will feel out on the slopes.
+This makes them particularly well suited to skiing in powder.

 You can expect a smooth, stable ride with the DPS Lotus skis, so you can work on perfecting your skills without worry.